-Democrats gained two seats and 50% of the Senate’s vote in early 2021, and will hold the tie-breaking power of a Democratic vice president, but with such a slim margin, it’s unknown whether all, or just parts, of Biden’s plan will be passed by Congress.
+Democrats gained two seats and 50% of the Senate’s vote in early 2021 and will hold the tie-breaking power of a Democratic vice president, but with such a slim margin, it’s unknown whether Congress will pass all or just parts of Biden’s plan.

 - Biden’s proposed tax plan would raise taxes on high-income households and corporations.

 - At the same time, it would increase tax credits for many low- and moderate-income families.

 - The Biden plan would repeal much of the TCJA.

 - These changes would make the tax code more progressive.

 - The plan’s provisions must be approved by Congress before being enacted.